Paperdreamer/documents/EXEC_OF_QA.md

 + __Acceptance Test #2__: After logging in as "Test Admin" I can go to userlist, click "Test User"s user name to go to his profile view, click "Edit Profile" to edit his profile, and change his gravatar email from "gravatar@email.com" to
 "profile@picture.com".
 + __Implementation__:
-	+ __Back end pull request #20: Add backend methods for profile and edit profile view__
+	+ __Back end pull request #20__: Add backend methods for profile and edit profile view
-	+ __Front end pull request #17: Implement 'Forgot Password' button for login, add button to 'Edit Profile' view and little fixes, User Stories 17, 21 and Bugfix__
+	+ __Front end pull request #17__: Implement 'Forgot Password' button for login, add button to 'Edit Profile' view and little fixes, User Stories 17, 21 and Bugfix

 ### User Story #18: Open Projects
 + __Velocity Points__: 5
 + __Description__: As an administrator or a director of a project, I want to be able to open a closed project from the dashboard or the all projects view.
 After doing that the project can be worked on normally.
 + __Acceptance Test #1__: After logging in as "Test Admin", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
 The indicator of "Project 1" is now "Open".
 + __Acceptance Test #2__: After logging in as "Test Director", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
 The indicator of "Project 1" is now "Open".
 I cannot open a project that I am not the director of.
++ __Implementation__:
+	+ __Back end pull request #16__: Add backend methods for open/close and delete project functions, User Stories 15, 16 and 18
+	+ `NO MATCHING FRONT END PULL REQUEST`

 ### User Story #19: Project View
 + __Velocity Points__: 15